OplatekTomas/Avalonia.Extensions.DependencyInjection/README.md

  - Services can contain other services, altough I would not combine transient and singleton services since it does make a transient services singleton.

 ## Build:
-Building the project should be as simple as running `dotnet build`
+Building the project should be as simple as running `dotnet build`.

+Or just clone the repo and add the .net project as an existing project to your solution and build it like that.

 ## Usage:
  Add a `UseDependencyInjection(Action<IServiceCollection>)` extension method call in Avalonia UI builder.